-Welcome to the CU Boulder College of Music Audio Services web site.
+Welcome to audio services at the University of Colorado Boulder College of Music!
 See below for information on scheduling services.

 Kevin Harbison, Recording Engineer

-All recitals in Grusin Music Hall and the Chamber Hall have a stage manager present.
-He or she will arrive at the Hall one hour prior to your performance to prepare.
-The stage manager will unlock the backstage green room, set and change the stage, change the lights, set out your programs and open and close the doors to the hall.
-Please fill out the Recital Staging Information form at least three weeks prior to your performance and return to the Dean's Office (C-103).
+All supported recitals in the Imig Music Building have a stage manager present.
+The stage manager will arrive at the performance hall one hour prior to your performance to prepare; the stage manager will unlock the green room, set and change the stage, change the lights, and open and close the doors to the hall.

 No, during your performance the stage manager has responsibilities both backstage and in the house that prevent them from being onstage during your performance.
-Please have someone else available to turn pages, if needed.
+Please have someone else available to turn pages, operate audio or video playback, etc.

 A $100 charge covers the time for the stage manager, recording technician and livestream operator.
 After the performance you will receive links to download both the audio and video recordings, and the audio recording will be archived in our music library.
 Extensive sound reinforcement or anything requiring additional crew personnel will be billed at an additional $20 per hour.
 If you have additional support needs, please contact Kevin Harbison as far in advance as possible.